zeolearn/nodejs-text-tutorial/module3.md

 ## Readable Streams

-A readbale stream lets you read the data from the source.
-This source can be anything from a buffer, a file, etc. First create a file simple text file from which we are going to read the data using stream.
+A readable stream lets you read the data from the source.
+This source can be anything from a buffer, a file, etc. First, create a file simple text file from which we are going to read the data using the stream.

 ```text
 I am Text file that contains data.
 ```

-Now, create a new file called read.js which will implement the functionality of read data from this text file using a readable stream.
+Now, create a new file called read.js which will implement the functionality of reading data from this text file using a readable stream.

 ```js
 const fs = require('fs');